Slider Image 1 Content

-Before your judgement takes over, no, it’s not always like the stereotypical movies and TV shows where girls only throw parties, drink and act like ridiculously idiotic floozies.
-I went to a small university where many of the women in my sorority took on leadership roles, spent time in the community helping out, and worked hard both on and off campus to become a worthy professional.
+Before your judgment takes over, no, it’s not always like the stereotypical movies and TV shows where girls only throw parties, drink, and act like ridiculously idiotic floozies.
+I went to a small university where many of the women in my sorority took on leadership roles, spent time in the community helping out, and worked hard both on and off-campus to become worthy professionals.
 Yes, there were nights out and good times had, as with any group of friends, but overall, my time there was intense, and enlightening, and provided me with some of my best experiences and finest friends.
-And believe it or not, I grew–leaps and bounds–socially, morally and professionally because of it.
+And believe it or not, I grew–leaps and bounds–socially, morally, and professionally because of it.

 Eventually, I graduated, and my time as an active member transitioned into alumnae.
 The chapter of sisterhood was over and a new chapter began: motherhood.

 As this new chapter unfolded, old friends found new homes and new children found my home, but I began to notice that the bonds of sisterhood were very much a foundation for the throes of motherhood.